 “BARF is inspiring a new collective of pet owners who want better for their family members and who will research what is going into their pet’s diet.”

-5 raw dog food health benefits for dogs
+5 benefits of the raw dog food diet

 There is a long list of benefits that come from raw feeding and dogs of all breeds, ages and lifestyles can benefit from a raw diet.